phax/peppol-shared-ui/README.md

 # News and Noteworthy

 v0.9.3 - 2025-11-04
-* Removed the `https` requirement for Peppol SMP URLs
+* Removed the `https` requirement for Peppol SMP URLs in production
+* Removed the possibility to query with CNAME

 v0.9.2 - 2025-10-29
 * Updated to peppol-commons 12.1.0